Particular/docs.particular.net/tutorials/nservicebus-sagas/1-saga-basics/tutorial.md

 snippet: ShippingPolicyFinalMappings

-{{NOTE:
+> [!NOTE]
-Unlike the example here, the same property name doesn't have to be used on the message mapping expression, but it certainly makes everything easier if they all match.
+> Unlike the example here, the same property name doesn't have to be used on the message mapping expression, but it certainly makes everything easier if they all match.
 It is fairly common, especially when integrating events from different teams, to have different message property names that describe the same fundamental concept.
-}}

 Our mappings specify that whenever a message of type `OrderPlaced` is received, the infrastructure needs to use the incoming message `OrderId` property value to look up the saga instance with the id that matches the given `OrderId`.
 If the saga instance doesn't exist and the message is configured to create a new one, NServiceBus will use the value of the `OrderId` property from the incoming message as a correlation id for the new saga.